 Usually, the interviewer pays for any drinks or food consumed during a casual interview.
 Offering to pay for these expenses shows you are a responsible and generous person.
 If the interviewer insists on paying the bill, graciously accept their offer with thanks and a smile.

 Consider any job offer

 If you impress the interviewer, they may offer you the job on the spot.
 It can be tempting to accept the offer, especially if you are very excited about the role.
 It is a better idea to consider your decision carefully.
 Thank the interviewer for the offer and ask them whether you can have a day or two to consider it.
-This gives you time to think objectively about your decision and whether the job is suitable for you.
-Interviewers usually appreciate that deciding to take a job is an important decision made after weighing up the pros and cons.
+This gives you time to think objectively about your decision and whether the job suits you.
+Interviewers usually appreciate that deciding to take a job is important after weighing the pros and cons.

 How to follow up after a casual interview